Research & Publications

 Submitted for review

-William Chang, Christopher Goodrich, Valentio Iverson, Khang Nguyen
+William Chang, Christopher S. Goodrich, Valentio Iverson, Khang Nguyen

-Accepted to the Proceedings of the American Mathematical Society (PAMS)
+Proceedings of the American Mathematical Society, Series B, 13 (2026)

 Talks